deephealthproject/winter-school/README.md

     1. Introduction to medical imaging: a constant learning experience by Marco Grangetto (UNITO)

-    2. From H&E to pixels: digital pathology applications for colon cancer diagnosis by Luca Bertero (UNITO)
+    2. From H&E to pixels: digital pathology applications for colon cancer diagnosis by Luca Bertero (UNITO) and Carlo Barbano (UNITO)

     3. Neural Network-derived perfusion maps in patients with acute ischemic stroke by Federico D’Agata (UNITO) and Enzo Tartaglione (UNITO)